scottcanoni/node-folder-gallery/README.md

 Node Folder Gallery
 ====

-Display a gallery of images and folders, with an easy to browse interface.
-Allows for deep linking to specific folders and images.
+Display a gallery of images and folders with thumbnails using Node.
+Allows for deep linking to specific folders and images which show EXIF data from the file.
+Uses ExpressJS, Imagemagick, EXIF, and Memory Cache.

 Features:
 ----